 Taking time to rest and enjoy shipboard life in the bar or library after the excitement and long daylight hours of the Antarctic, enjoy time for lectures on your final destination and for some pelagic bird spotting.

-Drop anchor in Perseverance Harbor, an occasional refuge for southern right whales who come here to calve.
-Walk to the nesting site of the southern royal albatross and see the strange and beautiful ‘mega herbs’ growing on the hills, huge wildflowers that have adapted to the harsh conditions, with unusual colorings and weirdly-shaped leaves.
-Also seek out other wildlife such as Campbell Island shags, light-mantled sooty albatross and sea lions.
+Drop anchor in Perseverance Harbor, an occasional refuge for Southern Right Whales who come here to calve.
+Walk to the nesting site of the Southern Royal Albatross and see the strange and beautiful megaherbs growing on the hills.
+These huge wild flowers that have adapted to the harsh conditions have unusual coloring and uniquely-shaped leaves.
+Seek out other wildlife such as Campbell Island Shags, Light-mantled Sooty Albatross and sea lions.

-Relax and reflect on a remarkable journey, join your experts for a recap of highlights and enjoy a farewell dinner tonight.
+Relax and reflect on a remarkable journey as you join your experts for a recap of highlights and enjoy a farewell dinner tonight.

 Mandatory Travel Insurance:

 As a requirement of participation in this program, all passengers must purchase full medical and emergency evacuation insurance for the specific areas they will be visiting.
 The minimum coverage requirement is $100,000 for program.
 The policy provider, policy number and contact phone number must be provided prior to departure date.
 We also strongly recommend that all passengers purchase comprehensive travel insurance which would include coverage for cancellation, trip disruption, baggage and personal property.
 ExpeditionTrips can assist you with this.

 Cabin accommodations and meals aboard the ship; one night hotel accommodation including dinner and continental breakfast; onboard lectures and access to public areas; shore excursions as described; group transfers to embark the ship and transfer from the ship to city hotels and/or airport on disembarkation.
 Subject to change without notice.